Exabyte-io/documentation/docs/workflow-designer/header-menu.md

 In either case, once the saving operation is completed, the current workflow becomes recoverable in the account-owned collection after the Workflow Designer interface is exited.

-# Adding a Modifier
+# Inserting Add-ons

-The header menu bar of the Workflows Designer interface finally gives the user the possibility to include a **Modifier**, in the form of a subworkflow calculation, inside the existing flowchart structure of the workflow under consideration.
+The header menu bar of the Workflows Designer interface finally gives the user the possibility to include **Add-ons**, in the form of a subworkflow calculation, inside the existing flowchart structure of the workflow under consideration.

 For example, to perform an initial variable-cell relaxation calculation on the current material sample using DFT techniques, the user can proceed via the `Relaxation` option under the three-dotted drop-down menu icon.
-This particular type of Modifier is comprehensively reviewed in its [dedicated documentation page](../workflows/modifiers/structural-relaxation.md).
+This particular type of Add-on is comprehensively reviewed in its [dedicated documentation page](../workflows/modifiers/structural-relaxation.md).

-The location of this drop-down menu under the three-dotted icon within the overall Workflow Designer interface is highlighted below:
+The location of this drop-down menu within the overall Workflow Designer interface is highlighted below:

 <img src="/images/modifier-menu.png/" >